zagaran/nestle-text/README.md

 ```
 # The root directory name is specified by the argument to unnestle,
 # so it doesn't appear in this file

-# Use double brackets to declare a top level folder
+# Use double brackets to declare a directory
 [[src]]

 # and dot notation to declare a subdirectory.
 [[src.utils]]

 # Use single brackets to declare a file.
-Use quotes whenever
+You will need to
-# a file or directory has a dot in its name.
+# use quotes if, as is typical, the filename contains a '.'
 # Here we define a top level file LICENSE.txt
 ["LICENSE.txt"]
 # File contents are given inline using the "content" key